Updated Jul 24, 2022 ...

 What Motorbike Seller Scenarios Have You Encountered?

 There are countless tales (some legendary) in the buyer/seller market.
 What have some of your experiences been?
 How did you handle the situation and why?
 Your input is invited.
-Post an article!
+Leave a comment!